- Riding the stunning coastal road from Alghero to Bosa

 Excellent!
 A challenge, fantastic scenery, brilliant places to stay and total confidence in being looked after.
 This more than fulfilled any expectations, thank you!

-Following your arrival at Cagliari Airport we make the 3 hour transfer up to Alghero where we can prepare our bikes and relax a little before dinner.
+Following arrival at Cagliari Airport we will transfer north to the ancient walled city, Alghero.
+The journey will take approximately three hours, after which, we will prepare the bikes and relax a little before dinner.
 Due to its strategic position in the Mediterranean Sea, Alghero was built around a fortified port and its small winding streets make a great place to explore.

 - Meals: Breakfast